Continuous-Data/MSSQL-CICD-Helper/README.md

 # MSSQL-CICD-Helper

 This repo contains a powershell module which helps and aids in CI / CD processes.
-The module was born because not every CI / CD tool supports the quirks often presented when trying to implement CI / CD.
-Most current CI systems do not help in discovery which makes it difficult to automate building processes because your pipeline code needs to be customized for each solution / Database which you want running in your pipeline.
+The module was born because not every CI / CD tool supports the quirks often presented when trying to implement CI / CD in combination with SQL Server.

+The main issue is that most current CI systems do not help in discovery of files to build / deploy which makes it difficult to automate building processes because your pipeline code needs to be customized for each solution / Database which you want running in your pipeline.

 MSSQL-CICD-Helper helps you automate further by not worrying how your SQL Solution is configured.
+Something i found which would often differ in each project / solution (definitely not a best practice ^^)

 ## functionality

-- find any sln, sqlproject, dacpac, publish XML or dtspac
+- find any sln, sqlproject, dacpac, publish XML or dtspac on a runner / container based on the pulled sourcecode
 - run MSBuild for SQLProjects / SLN files (with above mentioned auto-discovery)
   - call either built-in MSBuild function or use Invoke-MSBuild
-  - Support for adding custom arguments to MSBuild / Invoke-MSBuild
+  - Support for adding custom arguments to MSBuild / Invoke-MSBuild (https://github.com/deadlydog/Invoke-MsBuild)
 - Deploy / Publish DacPac files (with above mentioned discovery)
   - Support for connectionstrings
   - support for publishing profiles